Attraction tickets | TicketLens

 Frequently Asked Questions

-This sight is barrier-free.
-Please note that due to safety reasons, wheelchair users can only visit the first and second floor.
+This attraction is accessible.
+Please note that, for safety reasons, wheelchair users can only visit the first and second floor.
 Read more.

-Small snacks and drinks may be taken up the Eiffel Tower, but there are no picnic areas on the Eiffel Tower.
-Please note that neither glass bottles nor beverage cans may be taken up the tower.
+Small snacks and drinks may be taken onto the Eiffel Tower, although there are no picnic areas on the tower itself.
+Please note that neither glass bottles nor beverage cans are allowed on the tower.
 Read more.

-Are there any dining options at the Eiffel Tower?
+Are there dining options on the Eiffel Tower?

-In addition to small food stalls, the Eiffel Tower also offers exquisite restaurants on the first and second floor.
-These include the Jules Verne, which tempts with creative French cuisine, and the Parisian restaurant Madame Brasserie.
+Aside from small food stands, the Eiffel Tower also offers exquisite restaurants on the first and second floor.
+These include the Jules Verne, which entices with creative French cuisine, and the Persian restaurant Madame Brasserie.
 Reservations must be made in advance at the restaurants.
 Read more.

 Is it allowed to carry bags and backpacks during the visit?

-Small pieces of luggage may be taken on the tour.
-Due to increased security precautions, suitcases and travel bags are not allowed.
-Also, only folding strollers may be carried on the tour.
-Please note that there are no storage facilities.
+Small luggage items are allowed on the tour.
+Due to increased security measures, carrying suitcases and travel bags is not permitted.
+Also, only foldable strollers can be brought.
+Please note that there are no luggage storage facilities.
 Read more.

-What do I have to consider when booking a ticket?
+What do I need to bear in mind when booking tickets?

-Tickets purchased online are only valid on the specified day.
-The issued ticket cannot be returned, refunded, exchanged or adjusted.
-When booking tickets, please check also the names given and add a free infant ticket if necessary.
+Tickets purchased online are valid only on the specified day.
+The issued ticket cannot be returned, refunded, exchanged, or adjusted.
+When booking tickets, also check the names provided and, if necessary, add a free infant ticket.
 Read more.

-On the second floor of the Eiffel Tower there is a souvenir store.
+there is a souvenir shop on the second floor of the Eiffel Tower.
 Read more.

-No, animals are not allowed into the building.
-Exceptions are only made for certified guide dogs.
+No, animals are not allowed in the building.
+The only exception is for certified assistance dogs.
 Read more.

 Is it allowed to take photos and videos of the Eiffel Tower?

-Photos and videos may be made of the Eiffel Tower, commercial use is also permitted, but must be specifically checked in advance before use.
-Since the light show was developed by Pierre Bideau in 1985, photography during the show is generally not allowed.
-In case of private use and publication of pictures from the show, a copyright notice with "Copyright Tour Eiffel - Illuminations Pierre Bideau" should be added.
+Photos and videos of the Eiffel Tower can be taken.
+Commercial use is also permitted, but must be specifically reviewed in advance before use.
+Since the light show was developed by Pierre Bideau in 1985, photographing during the show is not generally allowed.
+For private use and publishing of images from the show, a copyright notice with "Copyright Tour Eiffel – Illuminations Pierre Bideau" should be set.
 Read more.

 Paris's highest observation decks